remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 # RemoteLabz's installation guide

 This section guides you through the installation of RemoteLabz and its components on an Ubuntu system.
-We assume you have already installed an Ubuntu Server 20.04 LTS.
-We support only this Ubuntu version.
+We assume you have already installed an Ubuntu Server 20.04 LTS.For now, we support only this version of Ubuntu.

 ## Installation of the requirements
 The first step is to install Ubuntu Server 20.04 LTS https://releases.ubuntu.com/20.04.4/ubuntu-20.04.4-live-server-amd64.iso on

-- only one computer if you want to use the Front and the Worker on the same server
+- only one server or one VM if you want to use the Front and the Worker on the same server
-- one 2 computers if you want to separate your Front and your Worker.
+- 2 computers if you want to separate your Front and your Worker.

+!!! warning
+    This application doesn't work neither in a container, nor in WSL

 To install both the Front and the Worker on the same device, the minimum requirement is